 The first is materialism.
-In the materialistic view, nothing exists at all unless it's a part of the material, physical world.
-In the materialistic view, the brain exists, and the mind is just a set of processes that happen in the nervous system.
+In the materialistic view, nothing exists unless it is a part of the material, physical world.
+In the materialistic view, the brain exists, and the mind is a set of processes that happen in the nervous system.

 Types Of Dualism